maltegotransforms/opencti-maltego/README.md

 $ pip3 install python-magic-bin
 ```

+Some bugs have been fixed in OpenCTI in order for this project to work well.
+Some features may not work if the OpenCTI platform queried has a version < 4.3.

 ### Installation

 The local OpenCTI transforms are leveraging the Maltego TRX library.
 The first step is to create the configuration file: